michaelhenry/Localizr/README.md

 ## Recommendation, Automation and Deployment:
-With using `CI` and `Fastlane`, create a script that will download all the updated localization strings before `gym` method, So we can always make sure that all strings are updated.
+With using `CI` and `Fastlane`, create a script that will download and update all the localization strings before `gym` method, So we can always make sure that all strings are updated.

 ## TODO: